TanguyVln/CNN_fromSCRATCH/README.md

 ## Max Pool Layer
-This layer is used to reduce the spatial dimension of the feature maps obtained thanks to the convolutional layer.
+This layer is used to reduce the spatial dimension of the feature maps obtained from to the convolutional layer.

 Reducing the height and width of the feature maps allow us to decrease the computational cost (fewer parameters) and to control overfitting by reducing the spatial size.